-Our annual report on Form 10-K disclosed that a hearing to consider a proposed settlement would be held in March 2007 in the federal bankruptcy court sitting in Connecticut.
-That hearing has been postponed to May 16, 2007.
-There can be no assurance as to its outcome.
+Our annual report on Form 10-K disclosed that a hearing to consider a proposed settlement of an adversary action arising out of the bankruptcy of Stanwich Financial Services Corp. would be held in March 2007 in the federal bankruptcy court sitting in Connecticut.
+That hearing was later postponed to May, and has been held.
+The court has taken the matter under submission.
+There can be no assurance as to the outcome.